• Homepage

 • The microbial world and soil fertility

-• Rhizosphere, mycorrhizae and suppressive soils
+• Rhizosphere, mychorizae and suppressive soils

-• Correction of a very clayey or too calcareous or too sandy soil
+• Correction of very clayey or too calcareous or too sandy soils

-• Estimation of humus loss
+• Estimation of humus loss from a cultivated soil

 • Compost production for a vegetable garden

-• The different phases of composting with a thermophilic phase
+• The different phases of hot composting

 • Weed management in the vegetable garden